taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Nicola: *"Why did you run away instead of fighting for what you believe in?"*

 Nicola's ears and temple abruptly stop glowing.
-She calmly goes into a capoeira handstand on the tree platform, knees bent and legs tucked neatly, eyes still tightly closed.
+She calmly goes into a [tucked handstand](https://youtu.be/XTEfIPjUuLo) on the tree platform, eyes still tightly closed.

 ### Page 4